aduffy70/LabNotes/_posts/2019/2019-01-31-test-of-mixed-haploid-and-diploid-RADseq-samples.md

   * Make a barcode file from the voucher file, copy the Illumina read files to the cluster, and concatenate the many files into a single rawdata file.
   * Demultiplex, clean and filter (ipyrad s1-2) and make sure things look ok.
-  * Branch and cluster at different thresholds (ipyrad s3).
+  * Branch and run at different clustering thresholds (ipyrad s3).
+Use the number of variable and parsimony informative loci at each threshold to determine the best threshold to use for further analysis.
   * See if we can determine ploidy of the samples from the ipyrad output and see if we can determine the best cluster_threshold given our knowledge of the ploidy.
   * Use the best threshold to branch and run as haploid and diploid.
   * See if we can determine ploidy of samples from the ipyrad output.